 CoolSculpting is based upon solid science.
-Studies show that a controlled chilling procedure kills just fat cells.
-It leaves skin, nerve and other tissues intact and unharmed.
+Studies show that this controlled chilling procedure kills just fat cells.
+It does not harm skin, nerve and other tissues.

 The medical term for killing fat cells with cold is cryolipolysis.
 Cryolipolysis is safely performed with CoolSculpting®, a patented1 medical device.